niklaushirt/ibm-aiops-deployer/doc/storytelling/TURBONOMIC_PERF_Sample_Demo Script.md

 >**🚀 <u>Action</u>**
+>
->Click anywhere in the Clicktrhough demo, or scroll in the live demo to show the Provided resources
+>   - Click anywhere in the Clicktrhough demo, or scroll in the live demo to show the Provided resources

 ![image](./pics/turbo/image.005.1.png)